 Access-Control-Max-Age

-The HTTP Access-Control-Max-Age response header specifies how long, in seconds, the results of a CORS preflight request are cached by the browser.
+Preflight requests add latency to every cross-origin call.
+The Access-Control-Max-Age response header specifies how long, in seconds, the results of a CORS preflight request are cached by the browser.

 Usage